- 1 Log in to Agent Desktop

 Your account might be configured for auto-answer which means you can't choose to reject an interaction.
 When the interaction is directed to you, it opens automatically on your desktop.

 Many browsers, such as Google Chrome, Mozilla Firefox, and Microsoft Edge, also display notices to you about interactions and other events.
 You can manage these notifications through the settings in the browser.
-See the help for the browser you are using if you want to control browser notifications.
+Refer to the help for the browser you are using if you want to control browser notifications.

 How do I set a disposition code?